Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/shopkeeper-part-4.md

 }
 ```

-Important change: we no longer use ids like price-coffee.
+Important change: we no longer use ids like `price-coffee`.
 We now use:
   - `class="price-input"`
   - `data-item="coffee"`